-Upon retirement from the District through the County Retirement System, all accrued unused sick leave up to a maximum of 90 (ninety) days shall be paid to the employee in accordance with the following schedule:
+Upon retirement from the District through the County Retirement System, all accrued unused sick leave up to a maximum of 80 (eighty) hours shall be paid to the employee in accordance with the following schedule:

-Years of Sick
+Sick

-Service Leave
+Leave

-Completed Pay Out
+Pay Out

-Up to 10 years 50%
+50%

-10 to 20 years 75%
+75%

-20+ years 100%
+100%

 Sick leave pay will be calculated based on the employee's current regular hourly rate of pay.
-Accumulated sick leave over 90 (ninety) days will be rolled over to the retirement system for service time credit.
+Accumulated sick leave over 80 (eighty) hours will be rolled over to the retirement system for service time credit.